carmelfreeman/carmelfreeman.github.io/pages/av.md

 ### LAG (2020)
 <!-- LAG -->
 <iframe width="560" height="315" src="https://www.youtube.com/embed/lGtmOmPbGf4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-I wrote Lag during the first few months of the COVID-19 pandemic, when the majority of social interactions were transplanted to videotelephonic interfaces.
+I wrote this during the first few months of the COVID-19 pandemic, when the majority of social interactions were transplanted to videotelephonic interfaces.
 Our lives suddenly took place online, remotely and at a distance from each other.
 This composition speaks to the latency inherent in these platforms (zoom, etc.) , as well as the disconnect propagated by the new normal.

 Marco Silva - Violin
 Jan Zygmunt - Cello
 S'yo Fang - Piano

 ### Rest for Three (2020)
 <!-- Rest for three -->